Nama/SuckControl/README.md

 * No need to restart after adding a new rule

 ## Usage
-* Read the more in depth [Wiki](https://github.com/Nama/SuckControl/wiki) for advanced usage
+* Read the more in depth [Wiki](https://github.com/Nama/SuckControl/wiki) for advanced usage and fan/airflow setup guide
 * Run `SuckControl.exe`, a tray-icon appears, double-click it
   * Windows will complain about it, read [here](https://stackoverflow.com/questions/54733909/windows-defender-alert-users-from-my-pyinstaller-exe)
 * You should *identify and* name all the sensors you want to use